ElRaphik/Repo-modpacks/README.md

 ## License

-This project follows the same licenses as the included mods.
-See each mod's page for more information.
+This project is released into the public domain under [The Unlicense](https://unlicense.org/).
+You are free to use, modify, and distribute it without any restrictions.

 ---